hermensbas/cmangos-issues-wiki/MoveMapGen.exe.md

-With cmake Option "BUILD_EXTRACTORS" turned on, you will be able to built required data for your CMaNGOS Server to be fully functional.
+With cmake Option "BUILD_EXTRACTORS" turned on, you will be able to build required data for your CMaNGOS Server to be fully functional.

 Default mmap Extraction Values, which can be adjusted per [map](https://github.com/cmangos/issues/wiki/Map.dbc) and tile in config.json